 The biggest closing costs that sellers typically pay in a re-sale transaction include real estate broker commissions, NYC and NYS transfer taxes as well as flip taxes if they’re selling a co-op apartment.

 The typical real estate commission in NYC is 6% of the sale price, payable by the seller.
 This commission is typically split equally between a buyer’s agent and the seller’s agent.
 If the buyer does not have an agent, the seller’s agent typically lucks out and receives the entire commission.

-Combined NYC and New York State transfer taxes equal 1.825% of the sale price for deals above $500,000 and is typically paid by the seller in a re-sale transaction.
+Combined NYC and New York State transfer taxes equal 1.825% of the sale price for deals above $500,000 and 2.075% for deals above $3 million and is typically paid by the seller in a re-sale transaction.
 For deals at or below $500,000 the combined rate is 1.4% of the transaction price.

 Flip taxes are most commonly seen in co-op buildings, and are a tax levied against the seller to discourage speculative investments, i.e. flipping and also to build up the building’s capital reserves.
 Flip taxes will vary by building, and are often higher for HDFC co-op buildings.
 The most common flip taxes you’ll see in regular co-op buildings will be 2% of the sale price, although it’s also common to see flip taxes of anywhere from 1% to 3% of the sale price.